Programming-0101/Programming-0101.github.io/.vuepress/public/slides/OOP-Ramp-Up/01-Grammar.md

 - Square brackets (**`[]`**) indicate an optional part of the syntax for the grammar rule
 - Brief explanation of terms

+> Focus on

 * Common Grammar Elements
 * Classes and Class Members
 * Flow Control
 * Objects, Classes and More

+> Use this as a starting point for learning the C# Grammar, then reference the [**official grammar**](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/lexical-structure).

 ----